asgardeo/asgardeo-tomcat-oidc-agent/docs/integrating_with_java_source_project.md

 ## Integrating OpenID Connect into your Java Source Project

 In this tutorial, we will see how you can integrate Asgardio Tomcat OIDC Agent into your Java source project.
-You can refer to the oidc-sample-app [Link] source code for a complete implementation.
+You can refer to the [oidc-sample-app source code](../io.asgardio.tomcat.oidc.sample) for a complete implementation.

   * [Prerequisites](#prerequisites)
   * [Configuring the sample](#configuring-the-sample)